sirigadipudi/sirigadipudi/_posts/2018-07-21-The Daily Links.md

 These questions need to be answered.
 The link for article which has appeared on the [verge](https://www.theverge.com/2018/7/20/17589246/data-transfer-project-google-facebook-microsoft-twitter).
 The Github code for the open source data project is [here](https://github.com/google/data-transfer-project) and [this](https://datatransferproject.dev/) is their website.

+** America if you are listening**

+There seems to be a general belief that Trump's "performance" in Helsinki was disgraceful.
+Can anyone please explain to me why it is called performance?
+Anyway in [this](https://www.washingtonpost.com/opinions/russia-might-have-been-lost-from-the-start/2018/07/19/e45c1a42-8b92-11e8-8aea-86e88ae760d8_story.html?utm_campaign=b4934ff195-EMAIL_CAMPAIGN_2018_07_20_06_14&utm_medium=email&utm_source=Fareed%27s%20Global%20Briefing&utm_term=.861e71fc1c3d) piece for the Washington Post, [Fareed Zakaria](https://www.washingtonpost.com/people/fareed-zakaria/?utm_term=.46407901aa92) argues that the reason Russia tries to undermine the west is the west.
+There is a trust gap between the west and Russia and it can be explained by the inability of west to be adaptive to Russian interests.
+This can be traced to the end of soviet union in early 1990s.